lucaszischka/BottomSheet/README.md

 `.customBackground(...)`: Changes the background of the BottomSheet.
 - This works exactly like the native SwiftUI `.background(...)` modifier.
+- Using offset or shadow may break the hiding transition.

 `.onDragChanged((DragGesture.Value) -> Void)`: Adds an action to perform when the gesture’s value changes.